Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Appendix

 \subsection{Derivation of Boltzmann Estimator}

-We provide a full derivation of our Boltzmann estimator, which we use to train our NNIP as part of StABlE Training.
+We provide a full derivation of our Boltzmann estimator, which we use to train our MLFF as part of StABlE Training.
 Consider a vector-valued observable $g(\Gamma)$ of a state $\Gamma$, and a reference value of the observable $g_{\text{ref}}$.
-Training a NNIP $U_\theta$ to match $g_{\text{ref}}$ requires minimizing the loss function,
+Training a MLFF $U_\theta$ to match $g_{\text{ref}}$ requires minimizing the loss function,